 - can be done for emotional processing, "You saw a man running from the car, do you remember feeling anything?"
 "You saw a man running from the car, what did that feel like for you?" etc. You can also facilitate emotional processing following cognitive processing, "You saw a man running from the car and thought that the car might be stolen, do you recall a feeling which accompanied that thought?" - 3.
 Prior to the debriefing it can be helpful to identify a person who was involved in the incident and is not overly troubled by talking about it.
 After obtaining consent, he or she becomes your "go to" person for process assistance during the debriefing if necessary. - 4.
-Discuss how unavoidably every cop, every day confronts work stressors in a manner consistent with personal experience.
+Discuss how every cop, every day confronts work stressors in a manner consistent with personal experience.
 Unforeseen contingencies which arise out of the "routine" often create the circumstances characteristic of critical incidents.
-Talking about such contingencies can help debriefing participants process difficulties with second guessing. - 5.
+Talking about such contingencies frequently helps officers process the difficulties involved in second guessing. - 5.
 Do not use the group to work out your personal issues.
 Get separate assistance for yourself to process personal issues which may be triggered during a debriefing. - 6.
 Personal support persons who have not been directly involved in the incident (spouses, other family members, friends, etc.) normally represent no processing difficulty and may be permitted to attend a debriefing if requested by a participant and a special support relationship exists.
-However, this should be considered only when it is clear that the potential benefit outweighs the possible risk. - 7.
+However, this should be considered only when it is clear that the potential benefit outweighs the possible risk.
+Routine attendance of persons not involved in the incident is not recommended. - 7.
 Major concerns for support persons attending debriefings include vicarious traumatization and confidentiality.
-Personal support persons must be monitored for traumatization and consent to the confidentiality agreement. - 8.
+Personal support persons must be monitored for traumatization and must consent to maintain confidentiality. - 8.
 There are times when uninvolved-in-the-incident administrators and supervisors express a desire to participate in an incident debriefing for the purposes of obtaining information and/or demonstrating support to those involved.
 This is not a good idea.
-It is not a good idea because the presence of any uninvolved person that is not a recognized personal support person tends to suppress the group process and inhibit open discussion.
+It is not a good idea because the presence of any uninvolved person that is not a recognized support person tends to suppress the group process and inhibit open discussion.
 This is especially true for police chiefs, sheriffs, and other high-ranking officers.
-In some circumstances it may do no harm for a police chief or sheriff to provide an in-person, brief statement of support to the group just prior to the start of a debriefing.
-However, for the most part it is best for uninvolved officers, supervisors, and administrators to contact involved persons independently and outside the debriefing process to demonstrate their support. - 9.
-Peer support team debriefings do not constitute a privileged communication environment.
-Clinical debriefings, those facilitated by qualified mental health professionals are deemed privileged in several states, including Colorado.
+In most circumstances it is helpful for the chief or sheriff to provide an in-person, brief statement of support to the group just prior to the start of a debriefing.
+However, this is no substitute for uninvolved persons, supervisors, and administrators to contact involved persons independently and outside the debriefing process to demonstrate their support. - 9.
+Clinical debriefings are those that are facilitated by licensed mental health professionals.
+They are deemed confidential within the limits prescribed by law.
+Colorado peer support team debriefings also involve a confidentiality privilege.
 Know what confidentiality limitations apply and state them clearly.
 Allow debriefing participants to decide for themselves how much and what type of information to share. - 10.
 It is important that debriefing facilitators remain flexible and respond to the needs of the group members.
 Different groups will need different things from the debriefing process.
 Take a deep breath, relax, and gather your thoughts before beginning debriefing facilitation.
 Trust the group process and avoid the idea that you are completely responsible for the outcome of the debriefing.